Leonard Horner: Family

 Horner married Anna Susanna Lloyd, daughter of Gamaliel Lloyd.

-They had six daughters, who were all educated to a high standard for the age.
-The eldest sister, Mary Elizabeth, married Sir Charles Lyell, author of The Principles of Geology in 1832.
+They had six daughters, all of whom educated to a high standard for the age.
+The eldest, Mary Elizabeth, married Sir Charles Lyell, author of The Principles of Geology in 1832.
 Her younger sister Katharine married Lyell's younger brother Henry in 1848, and later edited The Life, Letters and Journals of Sir Charles Lyell.
 A third daughter, Frances, married Charles Bunbury, a noted paleobotanist.
 A fourth daughter, Leonora, married Georg Heinrich Pertz, a historian and archivist; one of their children was Dorothea Pertz and through this connection Horner was the step-great-great-grandfather of astronomer and astrophysicist Cecilia Payne-Gaposchkin.
 Two other daughters, Susan and Joanna, were known in their day as the authors of a book on walking tours of Florence, Italy.

 Freemasonry

 He was Initiated into Scottish Freemasonry in 1803 in Lodge Canongate Kilwinning, No.2.
 He was also an honorary member of Lodge Kirknewton and Ratho, No.85, this also being conferred in 1803.